 Restrictions on Reserve Materials

 Interlibrary loan materials and books borrowed from other libraries will not be placed on reserve.
 Because every effort is made to keep reference materials available in the reference area, these materials are not normally placed on course reserve.
 Please contact the circulation voordinator if you have any questions regarding such material.

 Removing items from Reserve

 You may request at any time that material be removed from reserve.
 Because items need to be de-accessioned from our system, 24-hour notification is necessary whenever you remove items from reserve.
-All items will be returned to the library stacks or instructor at the end of the semester indicated on the reserve request unless prior arrangements are made with the Circulation Department.
-Faculty may also email a Reserve Removal form to the Circulation Department.
+All items will be returned to the library stacks or instructor at the end of the semester indicated on the reserve request unless prior arrangements are made with the circulation department.
+Faculty may also email a Reserve Removal Form to the circulation department.

-Circulation Desk Contact Information
+Circulation Desk and Course Reserves Contact Information